wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 ## Virtual Machine Endpoints and Firewall Ports

-This section summarizes Microsoft Azure Virtual Machine Endpoints to create and ports to open in the virtual machine firewalls.
+This section summarizes Windows Azure Virtual Machine Endpoints to create and ports to open in the virtual machine firewalls.
 The following table summarizes the **TCP** ports to create endpoints for and the ports to open in the virtual machines firewall.

 - If you are using a single VM and the following two items are true, you do not need to create VM endpoints and you do not need to open the ports in the firewall on the VM.